LGBTQ rights in Afghanistan

-Lesbian, gay, bisexual, transgender, and queer (LGBTQ) people in the Islamic Emirate of Afghanistan face severe challenges not experienced by non-LGBT residents.
+Lesbian, gay, bisexual, transgender, and queer (LGBTQ) people in the Islamic Emirate of Afghanistan face severe challenges not experienced by non-LGBTQ residents.
 Afghan members of the LGBTQ community are forced to keep their gender identity and sexual orientation secret, in fear of violence and the death penalty.
 The religious nature of the country has limited any opportunity for public discussion, with any mention of homosexuality and related terms deemed taboo.

 On 23 January 2025, Prosecutor of the International Criminal Court, Karim Ahmad Khan, requested arrest warrants against Taliban leaders Hibatullah Akhundzada and Abdul Hakim Haqqani for their persecution of women, girls, and the LGBTQ community, marking the first time the court has recognized crimes against the LGBTQ community.

 Legality of same-sex sexual activity

 Islamic Republic of Afghanistan

 The Islamic Republic of Afghanistan (which governed most of Afghanistan's territory until 2021) was vague in regards to homosexuality laws; although not directly illegal, homosexuality could be punished by unofficial Sharia courts or by related crimes, such as extramarital sex.